SAP-docs/contribution-guidelines/docs/contributing/README.md

 Note that there will be some content automatically added to the main feedback edit area; this is to provide us with a way of associating the feedback you are providing with the appropriate page in the documentation.
 This is very important in two respects:

-1. you should not remove any of this information
+1. You should not remove any of this information.
-1. the implication is that feedback should be for a specific SAP documentation page, rather than generally
+1. The implication is that feedback should be for a specific SAP documentation page, rather than generally.

 So, please ensure that when creating a new feedback issue, that you add your feedback to the issue without removing any of the technical information that has been put there automatically, and limit your feedback to the content in the page for which you are providing feedback.